-McFarland), the issue is available on Kindle and Google Play.
+McFarland), the issue is available on Kindle, Google Play, and Nook.

 Introduction: In Conversation